Affected by Brexit?

 How trade secret protection works

-The fact that you have a trade secret does not mean that you have exclusive rights over the information in question.
+The fact that you have a trade secret does not mean that you have exclusive rights (The holder or holders of the IP can exclude anyone else from using the IP in question) over the information in question.
 If someone else develops the same information, he or she can use it freely.

 However, you are protected against dishonest behaviour: for example, if someone accesses the documents related to your secret information without your authorisation, copies them for their personal use or gives them to someone else.
 You are also protected if someone breaches a non-disclosure agreement and makes the information available to someone else.